maxaudron/helmfile/README.md

   # When set to `true`, skips running `helm dep up` and `helm dep build` on this release's chart.
   # Useful when the chart is broken, like seen in https://github.com/roboll/helmfile/issues/1547
   skipDeps: false
+  # the path to an executable to be used for post rendering.
+If it exists in $PATH, the binary will
+  # be used, otherwise it will try to look for the executable at the given path
+  # Takes rendered kuberentes manifests in stdin and output altered result on stdout
+  postRenderer: "binary-post-renderer"

 # these labels will be applied to all releases in a Helmfile.
 Useful in templating if you have a helmfile per environment or customer and don't want to copy the same label to each release
 commonLabels: